Credit-Based vs. Discount-Based Congestion Pricing: A Comparison Study: CBCP and DBCP Policies

 \subsection{Setup}

-We formulate and analyze CBCP and DBCP policies on an acyclic traffic network $\network = (V, E)$, where $V$ and $E$ denote the set of nodes and the set of edges in $\network$, respectively.
-We denote the set of all incoming edges and all outgoing edges at each node $i \in V$ by $E_i^\In$ and $E_i^\Out$, respectively.
-Let $\ODPair$ denote the set of origin-destination (o-d) pairs, or \textit{trips}, in the network $\network$.
+We formulate and analyze CBCP and DBCP policies on an acyclic traffic network $\network = (\nodes, \edges)$, where $\nodes$ and $\edges$ denote the set of nodes and the set of edges in $\network$, respectively.
+We denote the set of all incoming edges and all outgoing edges at each node $i \in \nodes$ by $\edges_i^\In$ and $\edges_i^\Out$, respectively.
+Let $\ODPair$ denote the set of origin-destination (o-d) pairs in the network $\network$.
 Each o-d pair $p \in \ODPair$ is associated with an origin node $p_o$, a destination node $p_d$, and a set of routes $R(p)$.
-Concretely, each route associated with an O-D pair $p \in \ODPair$ is defined to be an ordered subset of edges that originates at $p_o$ and terminates at $p_d$.
-Each edge $e \in E$ in the network $\network$ comprises two lanes $k \in [2] := \{1, 2\}$, an \textit{express} lane that can be tolled ($k = 1$) and \textit{general-purpose} (GP) lanes which must remain toll-free ($k = 2$).
-Although we model each edge as two lanes for simplicity, we note in Remark \ref{Remark: Latency Function Model for Multiple GP Lanes} that our theoretical results straightforwardly generalize to the setting in which each edge of the network $\network$ consists of one express lane and multiple GP lanes.
+Concretely, each route associated with an o-d pair $p \in \ODPair$ is defined to be an ordered subset of edges that originates at $p_o$ and terminates at $p_d$.
+Each edge $e \in \edges$ in the network $\network$ comprises two lanes $k \in [2] := \{1, 2\}$, an \textit{express} lane that can be tolled ($k = 1$) and \textit{general-purpose} (GP) lanes which must remain toll-free ($k = 2$).
+Although we model each edge as two lanes for simplicity, we note in Remark \ref{Remark: Latency Function Model for Multiple GP Lanes} that our theoretical results generalize to the setting in which each network edge comprises one express lane and multiple GP lanes.